m5v4rdfyv6-create/FlightDeck-Pay/README.md

 ## Privacy

 Pay entries are stored locally in the browser/PWA using IndexedDB with a localStorage fallback.
 They are not uploaded to Supabase or Stripe.

-Supabase is used for user authentication and Pro entitlement status.
-Stripe is used for payment checkout and purchase verification.

-## Deployment

-See `PAID-SETUP.md` before enabling paid checkout publicly.

-## Search / SEO files

-This build includes:
-- robots.txt
-- sitemap.xml
-- search-friendly metadata and structured data on the app homepage
-- /flight-instructor-pay-calculator.html
-- /cfi-pay-calculator.html
-- /pilot-pay-tracker.html

-Canonical URLs currently use the live workers.dev address.
-If you later connect a custom domain, update those URLs and sitemap entries.